 In 1927, the Canberra National Memorials Committee, in a report to the Federal Parliament on the Naming of Canberra’s Streets and Suburbs, proposed that street names in Canberra’s suburbs follow a theme.
 This policy (one of the oldest in the ACT) has been followed to this day.

 In keeping with this thematic approach Hackett streets were named after prominent Australian scientists.
-In some cases there are two namesakes for the same street.
-In more recent times the ACT Government has dedicated several streets to commemorate Victoria Cross winners with the same name by adding a VC symbol to these street.
+In some cases, there are two namesakes for the same street.
+In more recent times the ACT Government has dedicated several streets to commemorate Victoria Cross winners with the same name by adding a VC symbol to these streets.
 The existing streets are French Street, Kenny Place and Newton Street.

 Information on street namesakes has been obtained from the ACT Government, Australian Dictionary of Biography and Wikipedia.
 The blue highlighting of a street name indicates that there is more information on that street’s namesake and it can be accessed by clicking on the street name.